 The site was started to just record the history of family members with the surname Ough ( pronounced "O" as in "though") who were part of the Cornish mining community living in Mexico.
-However, as the family tree was explored the site has been expanded to cover many other branches of the family tree .
-Strong connections have been discovered to relatives and ancestors in the United Kingdom, Mexico, New Zealand, Canada, France, Hong Kong and Australia.
-The web site has now become a repository for all kinds of historical and archival material about an unusual British family.
+However, as the family tree was explored the site had to be expanded to cover many other branches of the family tree .
+Strong family connections have been discovered to relatives and ancestors in the United Kingdom, Mexico, New Zealand, Canada, France, Hong Kong and Australia.
+The web site has now become a repository for all kinds of historical and archival material about an unusual British/French/Mexican family.

 We have found that the original members of the Mexican side of the Ough family are directly connected by close blood and marriage ties to other families with the following surnames: Alexander, Asher, Baker, Brown, Deakin, Dealy, Decouflet, Demolin, Glanville, Gibson, Guerard, Lafitte, Leggett, Plaxton, Savery, Shopland, Taylor, Telfer,